StephenBondor/Graphs/projects/graph/README.md

    O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

-    A lot of console logs for a poor implementation of the previous code.
+    as the number of friendships approaches the number of users, the list runs asymptotically long.